SalomePlatform/yacs/doc/principes.rst

 resource name                       name                       the resource name computer name                       hostname                   the complete machine name:  this is the key that uniquely determines the machine
                                                                (for example : "nickel.ccc.cea.fr")
-alias                               alias                      character string to identify the machine (for example,  “pluton”) access protocol                     protocol                   "rsh" (default) or "ssh" access type                         mode                       interactive "i" or batch "b".
-By default "i" user name                           userName                   user name to be used to connect to the machine operating system                    OS memory size                         memInMB
+access protocol                     protocol                   "ssh" (default), "rsh" or "sh" Type                                type                       "single_machine" (default) or "cluster" user name                           userName                   user name to be used to connect to the machine operating system                    OS memory size                         memInMB